rubeneric/Batch_Client_Template/README.md

 1. Does your compute job take longer than you want to wait, or do you want to do more in less time?
 2. Can you divide your job into many similar but independent tasks?

-If the answer to these two questions is yes, then you are in luck.
+If the answer to these two questions is yes, then you may be in luck.
 The Azure Batch service is a very accessible way to scale out by parallelizing any application to virtual machines (VMs) in the cloud.
-Here we describe how to unlock this potential through a stand-alone solution that you can start using without the need for programming.
-It allows the user to plug in their own software by simply updating a configuration file.
-Compute jobs that would last several days can be reduced to an hour by deploying a pool of virtual machines in the cloud and running the task collection in parallel, distributed over these machines.
+Using this cient, it allows the user to plug in their own software by simply updating a configuration file.

 ### Introduction